Ankit687/COVID-19_Dectector/README.md

-# COVID-19_Dectector
+# COVID-19_Predictor
-## this web app will detect COVID-19 with x-ray of heart using Deep learning model
+## this web app will predict COVID-19 with x-ray of heart using Deep learning model

 this command will give root access to user
 <pre>sudo chown -R $USER:$USER .</pre>